kubernetes/community/contributors/devel/sig-architecture/godep.md

 - If this is all good, approve, but don't LGTM, unless you also do code review or unless it is trivial (e.g. moving from k/k/pkg/utils -> k/utils).

-All new dependency licenses should be reviewed by either Tim Hockin (@thockin) or the Steering Committee (@kubernetes/steering-committee) to ensure that they are compatible with the Kubernetes project license.
+All new dependency licenses should be reviewed by @kubernetes/dep-approvers to ensure that they are compatible with the Kubernetes project license.
 It is also important to note and flag if a license has changed when updating a dependency, so that these can also be reviewed.